 A Fresh Start

-Russian was reintroduced in 1933 by Ivar Spector, at that time an instructor in Oriental Studies, who expanded the offerings in Russian literature, history and culture through the 1930s and early ’40s.
-George Taylor, who joined the Department of Oriental Studies in 1939, increased both its size and its stature during his tenure as its head.
-Noah Gershevsky joined the Far Eastern Department in 1943 and was in charge of Russian language teaching until 1963.
-Vadim Pahn and Elias Novikov were added as Russian language instructors in 1946 and 1947, and in 1949 Victor Ehrlich joined them as assistant professor of Slavic Languages & Literature.
+In 1933, Russian was reintroduced by Ivar Spector, at that time an instructor in Oriental Studies, who expanded the offerings in Russian literature, history, and culture through the 1930s and early ’40s.
+George Taylor, who joined the Department of Oriental Studies in 1939, increased both its size and stature during his tenure as its head.
+In 1943, Noah Gershevsky joined the Far Eastern Department, and was in charge of Russian language teaching until 1963.
+Vadim Pahn and Elias Novikov were added as Russian language instructors in 1946 and 1947, respectively, and in 1949 Victor Ehrlich joined them as an assistant professor of Slavic Languages & Literatures.
 In 1953, the appointment of Lew Micklesen, who took over most of the courses in Slavic linguistics, made it possible for the offerings in Russian literature to be expanded.

-Slavic graduate studies were introduced in 1954, and the first doctorate was awarded in 1960.
+In 1954, Slavic graduate studies were introduced, and the first doctorate was awarded in 1960.
 Polish was introduced in 1954, Czech in 1962, and both languages have been regularly taught since then.
 In 1964 a well-integrated four-year Russian language program was established.

 Travels In The Far East

 From 1933 to 1968, Russian and other Slavic studies were administratively a branch of Oriental Studies at the University of Washington.
-First in the Department of Oriental Studies (1933-42), then in the Far Eastern Department (1942-49), and finally in the Department of Far Eastern and Slavic Languages and Literatures (1949-68).
-In 1968 we achieved our autonomy as the Department of Slavic Languages and Literatures, but our ties with our original mother institution (as of 1968, called the School of International Studies, and then the Jackson School of International Studies) are still profound and mutually beneficial.
+First in the Department of Oriental Studies (1933-42), then in the Far Eastern Department (1942-49), and finally in the Department of Far Eastern and Slavic Languages & Literatures (1949-68).
+In 1968 we achieved our autonomy as the Department of Slavic Languages & Literatures, but our ties with our original mother institution (as of 1968, called the School of International Studies, and now known as the Jackson School of International Studies) are still profound and mutually beneficial.